sbt/sbt-site/src/main/paradox/getting-started.md

 ## Packaging and Publishing

-To create a zip package of the site run `package-site`.
+To create a zip package of the site run `packageSite`.

 To also include this zip file as an artifact when running `publish`, add the following to your `build.sbt`: